openstack-archive/bareon-allocator/doc/source/architecture.rst

 In order to solve the problem `Scipy linprog <http://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.optimize.linprog.html>`_ module is being used.
 It uses `Simplex algorithm <https://en.wikipedia.org/wiki/Simplex_algorithm>`_ to find the most feasible solution.

-So what allocator does is builds a matrix and couple of vectors and using Simplex algorithm gets the result.
+So what allocator does, is builds a matrix and couple of vectors and using Simplex algorithm gets the result.

 Two disks
 ~~~~~~~~~